 Service: Represent the Division, College, and University on committees; aligned with the University’s land-grant mission, provide service to the community and state.

 Professional Development: Participate in community, state, regional, and/or national meetings/activities for purposes of improving instructional practices.

 Commensurate with qualifications.
 Based on performance, Academic Professional Lecturers at the University of Wyoming may earn extended-term contracts of 6-years and promotions to associate and senior lecturer.

-For full consideration complete applications should be received by December 15, 2013; review of applications will be ongoing and continue until the position is filled.
-Interested candidates should submit a letter of application, curriculum vitae, statement of teaching philosophy including effective teaching practices (one page maximum), graduate transcripts, three letters of reference, and contact information for three additional references (name, address, e-mail address, telephone number) to: Alison Shaver, Senior Office Associate and Search Coordinator, University of Wyoming, Division of Kinesiology and Health, Dept. 3196, 1000 E. University Avenue, Laramie, WY 82071-3196.
-Electronic submission of application materials is preferred (email@example.com).
+For full consideration complete applications should be received by March 31st, 2014; review of applications will be ongoing and continue until the position is filled.
+Interested candidates should submit a: (1) cover letter (one page maximum); (2) curriculum vitae; (3) statement addressing experience and ability to teach the courses identified in #2 under required qualifications (one page maximum); (4) statement addressing teaching philosophy (one page maximum); (5) graduate transcripts; (6) three letters of reference; and (7) contact information for three additional references (name, address, e-mail address, telephone number).
+Please forward application materials to Kim Bois, Staff Assistant and Search Coordinator, University of Wyoming, Division of Kinesiology and Health, Dept. 3196, 1000 E. University Avenue, Laramie, WY 82071-3196.
+Electronic submission of application materials is preferred (KBois@uwyo.edu).
 For more information, contact Mark Byra, search committee chair (307-766-5227; firstname.lastname@example.org), or visit www.uwyo.edu/kandh/

 Division of Kinesiology and Health